 The working group has requested and reviewed community input concerning the charter questions and, following an analysis of that input, has prepared this Initial Report.

-The Initial Report will be posted for public comment for a minimum of 30 days, including a 21-day reply period.
+The Initial Report will be posted for public comment for a minimum of 30 days, and then subsequently be open for a 21-day reply period.

-Once the Working Group has received and reviewed all comments, the Working Group will prepare a Final Report draft.
+Once the Working Group has received and reviewed all comments, the Working Group will prepare a Draft Final Report.

-The Final Report draft will be forwarded to the GSNO Council for review.
+The Draft Final Report will be forwarded to the GSNO Council for review.

 If the Council determines that further work is required, it will return the draft to the Working Group with suggested topics for review and possible revision.

-If the Council approves the draft Final Report, the ICANN staff will prepare a GNSO Council Report, which will accompany the Final Report to the Board.
+If the Council approves the Draft Final Report, the ICANN staff will prepare a GNSO Council Report, which will accompany the Final Report to the Board.

-Following a public comment period, the ICANN Board will make the determination whether to approve the policy changes suggested by the Working Group.
+Following a public comment period, the ICANN Board will make the determination whether to approve the policy changes recommended by the Working Group.

 Background